northeastern-web/kernl-ui-blade/README.md

 Any additional classes or attributes you put on the component will be passed through.

 > Note: $slot version has two named slots: 'main' and 'footer'.
 Use them to override the main and footer content respectively.
 >
-> Note: Plugin `@tailwindcss/aspect-ratio` is required for `aspect-ratio` options to work.
+> Note: The `@tailwindcss/aspect-ratio` plugin is required for the this component to work correctly.
 Please see [documentation](https://northeastern.netlify.app/docs/plugins/#tailwind-aspect-ratio)

 ### Link With Media And Actions